You know you are CHURCH OF CHRIST if you…

 “…(Jesus) whom God set forth as a propitiation (a satisfactory payment for sin) through faith in His blood.”
 Romans 3:25

-Bible Answer: “For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes.
+Answer: “For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes.
 For in it the righteousness of God is revealed from faith to faith; as it is written, “The just shall live by faith.”
 Romans 1:16&17

-But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets, even the righteousness of God, through faith in Jesus Christ, to all and on all who believe.”
+“But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets, even the righteousness of God, through faith in Jesus Christ, to all and on all who believe.”
 Romans 3:21

 "Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ through whom also we have access by faith into this grace in which we stand."
 Romans 5:1-2

-9. Believe that faith alone teaches that a person can be saved by simply believing or “accepting as true” the facts of the Christian faith.
+9. Believe that faith alone teaches that a person can be saved by simply believing or accepting "as true" the facts of the Christian faith.

-"Most assuredly, I say to you, he who believes in Me has everlasting life.”
+John 3:36″Most assuredly, I say to you, he who believes in Me has everlasting life.”
 John 6:44

 “I am the resurrection and the life.
 He who believes in Me, though he may die, he shall live.
 And whoever lives and believes in Me shall never die.”
 John 11:26

-10. Believe that salvation by faith alone is a “watered-down” gospel taken out of context from a few passages of scriptures.
+10. Believe that salvation by faith alone is a watered down gospel taken out of context from a few passages of scriptures.

 Author’s note: There are 154 passages in the New Testament that tell us salvation is by placing our faith and trust in Jesus Christ.
 It is systematically taught in the book of Romans (chapters 3, 4, 5, 9, 10 &11) and because of a doctrinal controversy, is also addressed in Galatians (chapters 2, 3, 4 & 5).

-Bible Answer: "Then Peter said, "Can anyone keep these people from being baptized with water?
+Answer: “Then Peter said, “Can anyone keep these people from being baptized with water?
 They have received the Holy Spirit just as we have.”
-So he ordered that they be baptized in the name of Jesus Christ."
+So he ordered that they be baptized in the name of Jesus Christ.”

-Question: If Christian baptism is only with water, why did Peter have to say "with water"?
-Why didn't he just say, "Can anyone keep these people from being baptized?"
+Question: If Christian baptism is only with water, why did Peter have to say “with water”?
+Why didn’t he just say, “Can anyone keep these people from being baptized?'

 "Now as they went down the road, they came to some water.
 And the eunuch said, “See, here is water.
 What hinders me from being baptized?”
 Then Philip said, “If you believe with all your heart, you may.”
 And he answered and said, “I believe that Jesus Christ is the Son of God.”
 Acts 8:36-37